-When you have an actual shoulder problem, pain is always going to be just in your shoulder.
-The most common areas to have pain are directly in front of your shoulder, directly on top of your shoulder, or in a more involved shoulder problem – like a rotator cuff injury – you might feel achiness on the side of your shoulder and down into the side of your arm a little.
-If the pain goes past your elbow, is above your shoulder and into your neck (the upper trap area), deep inside of your shoulder, or in the back into the shoulder blade, it’s entirely possible (and maybe even likely) that your neck is involved or totally responsible for your “shoulder pain”.
+When you have an actual shoulder problem, the pain is always going to be just in your shoulder.
+The most common areas to experience pain are directly in front of your shoulder, directly on top of your shoulder, or in a more involved shoulder problem – like a rotator cuff injury – you might feel achiness on the side of your shoulder and down into the side of your arm a little.
+If the pain goes past your elbow, is above your shoulder and into your neck (the upper trap area), deep inside of your shoulder, or in the back into the shoulder blade, it’s entirely possible (and maybe even likely) that your neck is involved or totally responsible for your “shoulder pain.”

 Do you have numbness, tingling or burning?

 These are signs of nerve compression or irritation.
 If that’s happening in your neck – say due to a bulging disc or restricted/faulty movement patterns that irritate your nerve roots – you can feel it into your shoulder, shoulder blade, or even down into your arm.

-What’s particularly misleading is that all of this nerve difficulty in the neck is only felt in your shoulder or arm.
+What’s particularly misleading is that all of this nerve difficulty in the neck will only be felt in your shoulder or arm.

 When do you feel stiff?

-Lack of mobility and stiffness are common symptoms associated with a rotator cuff injury or the dreaded “frozen shoulder”.
+Lack of mobility and stiffness are common symptoms associated with a rotator cuff injury or the dreaded “frozen shoulder.”
 If your neck moves well, is pain free, and your shoulder is stiff, odds are that the problem is in your shoulder.
 Now, let’s say you’ve got stiffness in your neck as well as your shoulder.
-It’s possible the neck stiffness is a result of your shoulder not moving properly, but you’ll never know for sure without a proper assessment.
+It’s possible the neck stiffness is a result of your shoulder not moving properly.
+However, you’ll never know for sure without a proper assessment.
 If there is even a hint of a neck issue being fully or partially responsible for your shoulder problem, it must be addressed or you will never achieve full recovery.

 I do everything I’m told, why won’t my shoulder get better?